chenxiang2019/melody/README.md

 It means that Melody decides to place the field `meta.ingress_metadata.flowlet_map_index`, which is 13-bit, to the 6-th 16-bit PHV word.

+**[Tofino]**

+Applying our results to Tofino has three steps.

-**To apply this result to Tofino, please refer to the Tofino specification (Compiler User Guide).
+**First, please refer to the Tofino specification (Compiler User Guide).
 In the specification, users can use target-specific programming instructions to guide PHV encoding during program compilation, e.g.,**
 `[Instruction Name] meta.ingress_metadata.flowlet_map_index 6` **means encoding the field "meta.ingress_metadata.flowlet_map_index" on the 6-th PHV word.**
+We cannot provide more details, e.g., specifications or compiler instructions, due to NDA.
+But we believe that this step is easy if you have a Tofino switch.

+Second, inserting these programming instructions to the beginning of your P4 program.

+Third, compile the P4 program via the switch compiler.
+You can check the PHV consumption in the compilation logs.

+### Acknowledgement

+This project is developed by Wenbin Zhang and Hongyan Liu.